 Which seat is best for me?

 We get this one a lot.
 And I can't answer it for you (though you can check out the heights and angles on our Outfitting page).
 Everyone's different and paddles differently.
 I CAN tell you that we offer three pedestal-style seats - higher ones can be fit over lower ones - so you can have more than one seat for your boat.
-We also offer two different sliding seats (standard equipment in tandem).
+All boats come standard with a comfortable kayak backband.
+We also offer several different kayak seat/backband options for the ultimate in comfort.

 What's the best way to portage?